About me, my girls, & the breed:

 The Eurasier breed was developed in Germany.
 The first litter was born in a town called Weinheim in 1960.
 Originally Dr. Julius Wipfel used a combination of specially chosen Chow Chows and Wolf Spitz.
 The Chow Chow that is around North America now is not all like it was during the 60's.
 The European Wolf Spitz was similar to the old American Keeshhond.
 The combination of these breedings were named the "Wolf Chow".
 Julius Wipfel’s goal was to breed a healthy, calm companion dog.
 He wanted to re-create the ideal family house dog.
 In 1972 the Samoyed was introduced to the breed and the name was changed to “Eurasier.”
 A year later in 1973, the breed was recognized and registered with the German Kennel Club.
 The Canadian Kennel Club recognized the Eurasier as a pure bred dog in 1995.
 As of 2018, they are not recognized in the United States, but many of us prefer they remain a well kept secret so they do not become exploited and ruined.

-I have found both of my girls to be very different in energy levels, but many traits remain constant.
+I have found all of my girls to have different in energy levels, but many traits remain constant.
 Eurasiers are highly adaptable, they love doing whatever the family is doing.
 It is important to know that Eurasiers cannot be kept in kennels or as an outside dog.
 They need close contact with their families.
 They were bred to be the perfect companion family dog so their “job” is to be with you.
 It is not recommended to get a Eurasier if you work outside the home full time.

 Eurasiers are an extremely intuitive and intelligence breed.
 They are not barkers like many spitz breeds tend to be.
 Other defining traits are: observant, calm, alert, tender, careful, loyal, playful outside, good natured, sweet, regal, and emotionally sensitive.
 They are very in tune with their family, and are loving, tolerant, and patient with children and other pets.
 They can play all day long, or be calm and relaxed as well.
 They are reserved with strangers, not aggressive, but they like to keep their distance and observe before they meet new people (except my Braxee who LOVES everyone right away, she is an extremely friendly and outgoing Eurasier.) haha.